 - 1. Awarded Supported by a \$68,000 grant from the Illinois Juvenile Justice Commission through the Illinois Department of Human Services, R&A staff are producing a data report on Illinois' Juvenile Justice System. - 2.
 Submitted Staff collaborated with Dr. Kimberly A. Vogt of the University of Wisconsin on an application to the National Institute of Justice for a grant to support a study of homicides of infants and toddlers. - 3.
-Submitted Staff collaborated with JRSA on an application to the National Institute of Justice for a grant to support a multi-state study of the impact of methamphetamine on local criminal justice and social service systems.
+Submitted Staff collaborated with JRSA on an application to the National Institute of Justice for a grant to support a multi-state study of the impact of methamphetamine on local criminal justice and social service systems. - 4.
+Submitted Staff collaborated with the Administrative Office of the Illinois Courts on a grant from the National Institute of Corrections to provide research support for the AOIC's Evidence-Based Practices in Probation project.
+The initial grant proposal was accepted with a request for revisions to address specific questions of reviewers and to incorporate program activities that utilize an additional \$100,000 being offered to the Research and Analysis Unit. - 5.

-- 4. Under development Staff will partner with INFONET staff and the Illinois Coalition Against Sexual Assault on a proposal for the U.S. Department of Justice, Bureau of Justice Statistics to document the profile of Illinois sexual assault victims and their offenders, and to assess the outcome of sexual assault cases in Illinois.
-We hope to submit the proposal in December 2004. - 5.
 Under development Staff is consulting with JRSA on the submission of study proposals to the National Institute on Drug Abuse (NIDA) that may involve several other states in an examination of the impact of methamphetamine abuse on local criminal justice systems.